EnderDragonEP/Transparent-Discord-Theme/README.md

 ## How to install?

-* Make sure you habe Vencord or BetterDiscord installed.
+* Make sure you have Vencord or BetterDiscord installed.
 * Download the theme file from [here](https://raw.githubusercontent.com/EnderDragonEP/Transparent-Discord-Theme/main/Transparent.theme.css).
 * Put it in your theme folder.
 You can usually find the folder location from `Disocrd User Settings -> Themes -> Open Themes Folder`.
 * Enable the Theme from the settings.